 For the third year in a row, Finnish exchanges ranked #1 in highest percentage of criminal BTC received , with 12.01% of all BTC funds received coming directly from criminal sources.
 Finland-based LocalBitcoins, one of the largest peer-to-peer marketplaces, received over 99% of these criminal funds.
 In August 2019, Kunal Kalra, aka Shecklemaayne,pled guilty to US federal criminal charges for owning and operating an unlicensed MSB, exchanging nearly $25 million through his LocalBitcoins account and Bitcoin ATM.

-CipherTrace also found that Russian exchanges were the #2 destination for criminal funds in 2019 with 5.23% of all funds received by Russian exchanges coming directly from criminal sources such as dark markets, ransomware, hacks, and other illicit activity.
+CipherTrace also found that Russian exchanges were the #2 destination for criminal funds in 2019 with 5.23% of all funds received by Russian exchanges coming directly from criminal sources such as dark markets, A type of malicious program that is designed to encrypt a sy...
+More, hacks, and other illicit activity.
 In examining Russian exchange interactions further, CipherTrace researchers discovered that 86.8% of the criminal BTC received directly by Russian exchanges in 2019 came from Hydra Market—a Russian dark market featured in CipherTrace’s 2019 Q4 CAML Report.

 UK exchanges ranked #3 in highest percentage of BTC received directly from criminal sources in 2019.
 Interestingly, when reviewing these interactions, CipherTrace discovered that 31.2% of the criminal BTC also came directly from Hydra Market.
 This number is down from 2018 when 57.6% of the criminal funds received directly by UK exchanges came from Hydra.
 The pervasive presence of Russian dark markets on UK exchanges exemplifies the cross-border nature of crypto as criminals sell in Common Wealth of Independent State (CIS) countries—where Hydra operates—and cash out in the UK as either a means of jurisdictional arbitrage or because that’s where they are based.